 Cyclic dinucleotides and xanthenone derivative

-Cyclic dinucleotides (CDNs) and the xanthenone derivative DMXAA, were recently found to bind to and activate STING, leading to a potent type I IFN response.
+Cyclic dinucleotides (CDNs) and the xanthenone derivative DMXAA have been found to bind and activate STING (Stimulator of interferon genes), leading to a potent type I IFN response.

 CDNs are important messengers in bacteria affecting numerous responses of the prokaryotic cell.

 In mammalian cells, CDNs are potent inducers of the innate immune response.

 Thereby, CDNs represent a promising new class of vaccine adjuvants.